hanszt/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/crossWith.md

 linkTitle: "crossWith()"
 show_in_table: true
 category: Sequence Operations
-description: Cross every element of the input stream with every element of the given source, emitting them to the output stream as a `Pair<INPUT, CROSS>`.
+description: Cross every element of the input stream with every element of the given source, emitting them to the output stream as a `Pair<T, S>`.
 ---

 ### Implementation Notes